 Emphasis should be given to issues appropriate for resolution through changes in state law.
-Issues related to funding or actions by other governmental entities (federal, local, quasigovernmental, etc.) may be included, but the Sunset Commission has no authority in the appropriations process or with other units of government.
+Issues related to funding or actions by other governmental entities (federal, local, quasi-governmental, etc.) may be included, but the Sunset Commission has no authority in the appropriations process or with other units of government.
 If these types of issues are included, the focus should be on solutions that can be enacted in state law.
-This section contains the following three components.